+Ground.
+'The appeal site consists predominantly of improved or semi_improved grassland and accordingly does not qualify as open country MMHD ...'

-- "The site is predominantly semi-improved grassland.
-The vegetation is not consistent with MMHD.
-The site does not have the general characteristics of open country.
-Artificial fertilizers and herbicides had been applied until part of the land was included within the area of a SSSI and CSA scheme" - 6.1 We disagree with the appellant's ground of appeal, and consider that the land predominantly comprises semi\natural (unimproved) grassland in an area of chalk geology within an open landscape.
+6.1We disagree with the appellant's ground of appeal, and consider that the land predominantly comprises semi_natural (unimproved) grassland in an area of chalk geology within an open landscape.